<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=593372994460473&amp;ev=PageView&amp;noscript=1">

 An average disc sander is the most common choice.
 These machines use a sanding disc or buffing pad to remove old finishes.
 They can also be used to level out uneven flooring.

-Disc sanders generally operate at high speeds, however, which can make them challenging to control.
+Disc sanders generally operate at high speeds, making them challenging to control.
 If you're not a professional, it's highly recommended you practice using the disc sander before tackling your project.

 Palm and Vibratory Sanders

-These are smaller sanders that usually provide less power versus disc sanders.
-Both palm and vibratory sanders are an excellent choice for those without a lot of experience using sanding machines.
+These are smaller sanders that usually provide less power than disc sanders.
+Both palm and vibratory sanders are excellent choices for those with little experience using sanding machines.

 You'll want to ensure you're not applying too much pressure when using palm and vibratory sanders.
 If you do, your efforts could leave behind cross-grain marks in the wood.